Hell: Jainism

+The hells are situated in the seven grounds at the lower part of the universe.
 The hellish beings are a type of souls which are residing in these various hells.
 They are born in hells by sudden manifestation.
 The hellish beings possess vaikriya body (protean body which can transform itself and take various forms).
 They have a fixed life span (ranging from ten thousand to billions of years) in the respective hells where they reside.
 According to Jain scripture, Tattvarthasutra, following are the causes for birth in hell: